 Biceps Tenodesis involves the removal of the damaged biceps tendon and reattachment to the top of the shoulder to a new place.
-As a result, you will experience pain relief, retain strength, and mobility of your shoulder joints.
+As a result, you will experience pain relief, and retain strength, and mobility of your shoulder joints.

-A biceps tendon tear may occur as a result of a traumatic injury on your shoulder muscles or repeated shoulder movement.
+A biceps tendon tear may occur as a result of a traumatic injury to your shoulder muscles or repeated shoulder movement.
 Despite the cause, you should watch for worrying symptoms of abnormalities around your shoulder muscles.

 Below are common symptoms of Biceps Tenodesis: